dummy-ilh/MINE/ML/Google_glossary.md

 #TensorFlow

 In TensorFlow, a value or set of values calculated at a particular step, usually used for tracking model metrics during training.

+SuperGLUE
+#Metric

+An ensemble of datasets for rating an LLM's overall ability to understand and generate text.
+The ensemble consists of the following datasets:

+    Boolean Questions (BoolQ)
+    CommitmentBank (CB)
+    Choice of Plausible Alternatives (COPA)
+    Multi-sentence Reading Comprehension (MultiRC)
+    Reading Comprehension with Commonsense Reasoning Dataset (ReCoRD) Recognizing Textual Entailment (RTE)
+    Words in Context (WiC)
+    Winograd Schema Challenge (WSC)

+For details, see SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems.

 supervised machine learning
 #fundamentals